 Mark Gabbetas became a furniture designer after having initially worked in advertising as well as having been trained as a cabinet maker.
 He served an apprenticeship in Codrington Furniture and also Stemmer & Sharp in London.
 Having opened the Gabbertas Studio in London in 2001, he later moved the business to the Oxfordshire countryside in 2016.

-More of my studio furniture photography can be found here.
+More of my studio furniture photographer portfolio can be found here.

 Read More »

-Filed under Advertising, Commercial Photography, Editorial Photography, Editorial Portrait, Furniture Photography, Lifestyle, lifestyle Photography, Location, Location Photography, London, Product Photography, Publications, Studio Photography
+Filed under Advertising, Commercial Photography, Furniture Photography, lifestyle Photography, Location, London, Product Photography, Studio Photography

 The AXYL collection is a collaboration between Layer Design and the British furniture brand Allermuir.
 The range comprises of furniture pieces each fully made from reclaimed materials.